By Katie Gustafson

 Can I Take Pharmacy Technician Training Online?

-There are many online pharmacy technician training programs, and some can be completed in nine months.
+There are many online pharmacy technician training programs, and some can be completed in a few months.
 These programs cover the same subject matter as in-person programs and are usually self-paced.

 Why You Should Consider a Pharmacy Technician Training Program